atom/atom/README.md

 Atom will automatically update when a new release is available.

+After installing follow this step:

+When Atom installs it automatically creates a symlink in your /usr/local/bin.
+However in case it hasn't, you can create it yourself on your Mac `ln -s /Applications/Atom.app/Contents/Resources/app/atom.sh /usr/local/bin/atom` ,Now you can use atom folder_name to open a folder and atom file_name to open a file.

 ### Windows

 Download the latest [Atom installer](https://github.com/atom/atom/releases/latest).
 AtomSetup.exe is 32-bit, AtomSetup-x64.exe for 64-bit systems.